OndrejMottl/VegVault/R/03_Technical_overview/Technical_overview_master.md

 - current abiotic data (climate, soil)
 - past abiotic data (climate)

-The goal of the database is to compilate interdisciplinary data …
+The goal of the database is to compile interdisciplinary data …

 # Section II: Overview of VegVault 1.0.0